airatk/airatk/README.md

 * **Full Stack Web Developer, at AGC (ГК Альфа)**
   March 2021 — Now
-  `Python, Flask, Peewee ORM, AsyncIO, Mulptiprocessing, JavaScript, TypeScript, Svelte, PostgreSQL, SQL Server, Nginx, Docker`
+  `Python, Flask, AIOHTTP, AsyncIO, Mulptiprocessing, Peewee ORM, JavaScript, TypeScript, Svelte, PostgreSQL, SQL Server, Nginx, Docker`
   **Responsibilities:** Implementing both of frontend & backend of web applications from scratch, working on new features for the existing ones, as well as providing a code review for other web developers in a team.

 ------